 We’ve all enjoyed being exposed to different types of books and discovering new authors we might not have individually chosen but were encouraged to read from reviews given.
 The camaraderie of book lovers has made friends of us all.
 Sandy has since gone to Australia to be close to family and Chris with a new man in her life, left recently for the UK.

 They both have left a thriving legacy.
 We now have 12 members so the last person to host on the membership list begins hosting in the new year and so each year we move down a month for hosting purposes.
-A vacancy is quickly snapped up and the new member slips effortlessly into our welcoming group of ladies.
+A vacancy is quickly snapped up and the new member slips effortlessly into our welcoming group of Armchair Adventurers.